Singing bowl playing instructions

 The exact spot you hit the bowl can make a big difference in how it sounds.
 The bowl should be struck from the side, the closer to the rim the better.
 It will vibrate less if it is struck too far down the singing bowl's side.
 Strike it at the rim.
 It is important to strike it correctly.
 Striking it directly sideways produces the best sound.
 It will vibrate less if you strike it down, from above.
 The louder and stronger sound will be produced when you strike your singing bowl harder.

 The tone can become metallic, too strong, and unattractive if you strike it too hard.
-The tone will sound weak and unimpressive if the singing bowl is struck too soft.
+The tone will sound weak and unimpressive if the sound bowl is struck too soft.
 You should find the middle ground, where and how you give it a firm hit, that allows the tones to sing clearly (considering that you're using a proper mallet).

 A bare wooden mallet is not recommended for hitting a singing bowl hard as it can cause piercing sounds.
 For the best sound, use a cloth-covered mallet.
 There is less chance of damaging your singing bowl if you are striking it with a cloth padded mallet.